XGProyect/XG-Proyect-v3.x.x/README.md

 docker build -t xgproyect:7.4 --build-arg PHP_VERSION=7.4 .
 ```

-Or build and run, altogether, specifying a PHP version:
+Or build and run, altogether, specifying a **PHP version**:
 ```
-docker-compose build --build-arg PHP_VERSION=8.0 && docker-compose up -d
+docker-compose build --build-arg PHP_VERSION=8.2 && docker-compose up -d
 ```

 Simple change the **PHP version** to any other **version** that you'd like to test.

+### Other ways
+- Other options are also possible like XAMPP, or using it on your own hosting.

 ## MailHog
 XGP uses MailHog and PHPMailer as tools for better mailing support.
-MailHog allows you to intercept emails locally and receive them under a convenient panel.
+MailHog allows you to intercept emails **locally** and receive them under a convenient panel.

 Read our <a href="https://github.com/XGProyect/XG-Proyect-v3.x.x/wiki/MailHog-usage-and-setup" target="_blank">MailHog guide</a> to get started.